ErykMikolajek/machine-learning-uni/README.md

 - lab06 - ensemble methods - using Bagging, Pasting, AdaBoost and Gradient Boosting to cassify instances on breast cancer dataset
 - lab07 - clustering methods - kmeans, dbscan
 - lab08 - dimensionality reduction using PCA
+- lab09 - introduction to neural nets - with sklearn Perceptron()
 \
 ... more to come